LiveIntent/PagerDuty-Open-Source-Security-Training/docs/for_everyone/lessons/Lesson_01_Introduction.md

 Lesson Content:

-Welcome to "Security Training for Everyone”.
+Welcome to "Security Training for Everyone".
 This is an annual employee security training session, and is a requirement to both satisfy obligations to customers, but also to pass compliance audits.
 This stuff is really important, so I'd like to ask you all to pay as close attention as you can.
 The training is divided into 5 sections:
 1. Social engineering
 2. Phishing
 3. Passwords